 well as links to resources presenting possibilities for integrating

 into learning.
-Another page, Internet 101,
+An older page, Internet 101, was designed to

-provides basic information for educators wishing to utilize the
+provide basic information for educators wishing to utilize the

 as a tool for learning and / or for pursuing their own interests in any

 The page begins with a set of links to Susan Gaer's presentations on possibilities and challenges surrounding our use of the internet (work which has grown significantly beyond an initial handout presented to a colloquium on Adult ESL and the Web at TESOL '98); the statements address questions about best ways to utilize this website, and the internet generally.
 I'm grateful to Susan Gaer for her assistance in setting up that page.